 One of the great joys of gardening is rooting your plants at home.
 It's economical because you increase your plant collection for little to no cost (just the soil and pots), and it's fun.
 There's a great sense of satisfaction involved when cutting roots successfully and begins to grow into a vigorous adult plant.

+There are two ways to root cuttings: in water and in a growing medium.
+Many plants, such as spider plants or pothos vines, readily root in a glass of water and can then be transferred to pots.
 Others resist rooting in water and require a rooting media—potting soil or a soilless mix—and perhaps rooting hormone and a warming pad to stimulate root growth.

 Is There One Right Way to Root a Cutting?